 - Spinach cooked in butter or ghee

-- 1 cup Raw milk smoothie with 1 tsp of grass fed ghee, 1 scoop of Perfect liver powder, 1 tsp of raw honey or liquid stevia, a handful of frozen organic raspberries, 1 scoop of Perfect Hydrolyzed collagen and 1 tbsp of raw organic cacao powder.
+- 1 cup Raw milk smoothie with 1 tsp of grass fed ghee, 1 scoop of Perfect liver powder, 1 tsp of raw honey or monk fruit extract, a handful of frozen organic raspberries, 1 scoop of Perfect Hydrolyzed collagen and 1 tbsp of raw organic cacao powder.
 Add ice

-- Activated organic almond milk (Nutty Bruce) with 1-2 scoops of Perfect organic plant protein, 1/2 avocados, 1 tsp of grass-fed Ghee, handful of frozen organic blueberries, 1/2 banana (optional), 1 tsp raw honey or liquid stevia, 1 scoop of Perfect organic Spirulina powder and ice
+- Activated organic almond milk (Nutty Bruce) with 1-2 scoops of Perfect organic plant protein, 1/2 avocados, 1 tsp of grass-fed Ghee, handful of frozen organic blueberries, 1/2 banana (optional), 1 tsp raw honey or monk fruit extract, 1 scoop of Perfect organic Spirulina powder and ice

 - Chosen milk (not soy) 1 cup, 1 organic pasture-raised egg (yolk and all), 1/4 tsp of cinnamon, a pinch of nutmeg and ginger spices, 1 tsp of grass-fed ghee, 1 scoop of Perfect Hydrolyzed Collagen, 1 tsp of raw honey or monk fruit extract, ice (add 1/4 cup of cooked pumpkin and a pinch of cardamom for a pumpkin spiced chai smoothie)!

-- Chosen milk (not soy), 1-2 scoops of Perfect Açai powder, a handful of blueberries, 1 tsp of ghee, 1 scoop of Perfect Hydrolyzed Collagen, 1 tsp of raw honey or liquid stevia, ice
+- Chosen milk (not soy), 1-2 scoops of Perfect Açai powder, a handful of blueberries, 1 tsp of ghee, 1 scoop of Perfect Hydrolyzed Collagen, 1 tsp of raw honey or monk fruit extract, ice

 Add any of the following nutritional boosters: